Academic Standards Committee

 Distance Education Committee (DEC)

 The Academic Senate voted at its September 23rd, 2010 meeting to approve the formation of a Distance Education Committee (DEC) as a subcommittee of the Academic Senate that will oversee the development and implementation of distance education offerings at College of Marin.
+Reports are given periodically to the Academic Senate and are included in the Academic Senate minutes.

 This Committee may include at least 8 volunteer faculty appointed by the Academic Senate from various disciplines who presently offer distance education classes including Math, the Sciences, Health Education, English, Philosophy, Business/Business Office Systems or Computer Information Systems, Modern Languages, and Multimedia Studies; additionally, one faculty member with curriculum expertise, a counselor and someone from DSPS.
 The chair will be elected by the committee.